Los Angeles Child Sexual Abuse Attorney

 Effects of Child Sexual Abuse on Victims

 Sexual abuse can have various short- and long-term effects on a victim.
 It is an extremely personal crime that can impact how a child matures, grows and develops mentally and emotionally.
-Victims of child sexual abuse are at a high risk of dealing with many hardships later in life:

 - Feelings of shame, guilt and depression